Could this new Tool Eliminate Deadly Force and Prevent Officer-Involved Deaths?

 With an incredibly strong balance sheet, the company went public in its earliest stages of conception and immediately invested in a transparent manufacturing setup — a setup that would leave it well-prepared for the growth and demand it would see shortly thereafter.

-Although just beginning to penetrate markets, Wrap Technologies is a small, early-stage company that grew to $37 million by the end of Q1 2021.
-It took advantage of being a publicly traded company and now has an over 11,000 square foot property to continue developing, engineering and producing products.
+Although just beginning to penetrate markets, Wrap Technologies is a small, early-stage company that grew to $333.71 million by the end of Q1 2021.
+It took advantage of being a publicly-traded company and now has an over 11,000 square foot property to continue developing, engineering and producing products.

 Wrap Technologies has no debt and expects to see a 5-point improvement on margins this year.
 The company has 37.7 million shares outstanding, with 15.1 million in insider ownership and 22.6 million in non-affiliate public float.
 By late 2022, the company expects to see full profitability and looks forward to the future and what opportunities it may bring.